compoundingeffects/bigpictureschool/mathematics.md

 **Fractions** arose the same way.
 If multiplication is valid, division must be too — and fractions are what you get when division doesn't produce a whole number.

-**Real numbers** (which include things like π or the square root of 2) came from a surprising problem: some quantities simply *can't* be expressed as fractions.
-For instance, if you draw a square with sides one unit long, the diagonal is √2 — and that number cannot be written as any fraction, no matter how hard you try.
-To handle continuous quantities (lengths, areas, and so on) without gaps in the system, mathematicians had to expand the number system once again.
+**Real numbers** (which include things like π or √2) came from a surprising problem.
+For a long time, mathematicians assumed that any quantity could be expressed as a fraction — some ratio of two whole numbers, like ½ or ¾ or 355/113.
+Then they encountered cases that broke that assumption.
+Take √2 — the number which, when multiplied by itself, gives you 2.
+This number turns up naturally in geometry: if you draw a square with sides one unit long, √2 is the length of its diagonal.
+It seems like a simple, concrete quantity.
+And yet no fraction, however precise, equals it exactly.
+Mathematicians didn't just fail to find one — they proved, through logical argument, that such a fraction cannot exist.
+To handle quantities like these without leaving gaps in the number system, mathematicians had to expand beyond fractions entirely, creating what we now call real numbers.

 Each expansion wasn't arbitrary.
 It was driven by the need to keep the logical system complete and consistent — no loose ends, no contradictions.